ewolff/service-mesh-primer/manuscript/04-Other-Service-Mesh.md

 ## Consul {#section-other-consul}

-Consul, originally a solution for service discovery, recently added service mesh use cases.
+[Consul](https://www.consul.io), originally a solution for service discovery, recently added service mesh use cases.
 Consul supports service discovery, authorization, mTLS, monitoring through metrics, and routing capabilities.
 The latter were added by integrating with the Envoy proxy that Istio and other service meshes are also using.
 Resilience features like circuit breaking, retry, and timeout are yet to be developed.
-Like Istio, Consul does not depend on any specific orchestration platform.
+Like Istio, Consul does not depend on any specific orchestration platform but is compatible with Kubernetes and Nomad.

 <!--TODO: Screenshot, details-->